wallarm/ingress-plus/docs/cli-arguments.md

     	log level for V logs
   -version
-    	Print the version and git-commit hash and exit -vmodule value
+    	Print the version and git-commit hash and exit -virtualserver-template-path string
+        Path to the VirtualServer NGINX configuration template for a VirtualServer resource.
+        (default for NGINX "nginx.virtualserver.tmpl"; default for NGINX Plus "nginx-plus.virtualserver.tmpl") -vmodule value
     	comma-separated list of pattern=N settings for file-filtered logging -watch-namespace string